 Employee thefts may implicate disciplinary actions as well as criminal charges.
-As a result, Tennessen Warnings may be required.
 Before approaching the employee or officer involved, consult with a supervisor, the county attorney, local law enforcement, or the Office of the State Auditor for guidance on what actions to take.

-To contact the office regarding evidence of employee theft or with further questions, please call (651) 296-2551 or e-mail us at state.auditor@state.mn.us.
+To contact the Office of the State Auditor regarding evidence of employee theft or with further questions, please call (651) 296-2551 or e-mail us at state.auditor@state.mn.us.